Can You Paint Over Duct Tape? A Comprehensive Guide

 4. Multiple Coats: Be prepared to apply several coats of paint.
 The initial coat may not adhere well, but subsequent layers can create a more durable finish.

-For a successful painting experience, remember these best practices:
+For successful painting over duct tape, remember these best practices:

 • Conduct a Test: Always test your paint on a small, inconspicuous area first to assess adhesion.